-Doctor of Philosophy in English Program
+Doctor of Philosophy in English Studies Program

+The Ph.D requires a minimum of 12 courses (exclusive of ENG 591 and ENG 599).
 A full-time student should normally complete coursework in two calendar years, a part-time student, in four years.
 Other university requirements for Ph.D. degrees are listed elsewhere in this catalog.